Blasbothewise/Hgame_selector/README.md

 # Basic usage

-* Left click on their icons to run games.
+* Left click on your games' icons to run them.
-* Right click to open their editor/data menu.
+* Right click to open their editor/data menus.
 * Add games via Edit/"Add Hgame"

 # Things to do